Find a font that's just your type in 2021 with this selection including hand-drawn, serif, and more.

 The terms ‘font’ and ‘typeface’ are often used interchangeably outside of the world of professional typography and design, though they aren’t really the same thing.
 A font is part of a typeface, which is usually a collection of fonts in different weights, sizes, or styles: a font family!

 A font family you’re most likely very familiar with is Times New Roman, which includes italic, bold and bold italic versions as part of the ‘family’.

 Choosing a font is a delicate balance between interpretation, style, and readability.
 The most important of these is of course the latter, a font above all needs to be fit for purpose and easily read by your audience.

 The style of font will depend on the project it’s being used for.
 Long-form copy like that in a magazine article, will need to be different to the font featured in an attention-grabbing poster design, and so on.
 Font families that come with serif and sans serif options are usually good choices for projects where written text may vary in length: serif is usually easier and faster to read for longer copy at smaller sizes than sans serif.

-Choosing the best font for a logo will be heavily determined by the brand’s personality whereas selecting a font for a website will focus on aspects like size, weight and contrast, to make sure it’s easy to read.
+How to choose a font – for a logo for example – will be heavily determined by the brand’s personality whereas selecting a font for a website will focus on aspects like size, weight and contrast, to make sure it’s easy to read.

 Morva is a unique typeface with bracketed serif shapes and decorative swirls.
 It includes upper and lowercase characters, numbers, punctuation, and accents.
 Morva would suit wedding-themed designs or designers looking for a font with a simple, elegant appearance.